iJoud/Analyzing-Spam-Collection-Data/README.md

 # Analyzing Spam Collection Data
 Built spam detector model with Naïve Bayes and NLP techniques, using Scikit-learn, and NLTK on a dataset of spam messages.

-This is an assignment I've completed on simplilearn Data Science with Python Course.
+This is an assignment I've completed on [Simplilearn](https://github.com/Simplilearn-Edu) Data Science with Python Course.

 ## Followed Approach:
 1. Eliminate the punctuation marks and stopwords from the given dataset